web-platform-tests/wpt/docs/_running-tests/index.md

 executing them (or a subset thereof).

-To find all tests in the repository, it is **strongly** recommended to use the included `manifest` tool: the required behaviours are more complex than what are documented (especially when it comes to presendence of the various possibilities and some undocumented legacy ways to define test types), and hence its behaviour should be considered the canonical definition of how to enumerate tests and find their type in the repository.
+To find all tests in the repository, it is **strongly** recommended to use the included `manifest` tool: the required behaviors are more complex than what are documented (especially when it comes to precedence of the various possibilities and some undocumented legacy ways to define test types), and hence its behavior should be considered the canonical definition of how to enumerate tests and find their type in the repository.

 For test execution, please read the documentation for the various test types very carefully and then check your understanding on the [mailing list][public-test-infra] or [IRC][] ([webclient][web irc], join channel `#testing`).
-It's possible edge-case behaviour isn't properly documented!
+It's possible edge-case behavior isn't properly documented!